shaldipur/codekata/README.md

  JUnit 5 is what is being used for unit testing.

-# Change up these instructions to be more exact
  Instructions:

  To test the code all the way through and get a final pay amount: